 Ask your doctor if you have any questions about how to prevent passing HIV to other people.

 - your HIV infection has been previously treated with HIV medicines

 - you are taking any of the following medicines:

 - anti-seizure medicines:

 - anti-tuberculosis (anti-TB) medicines:

-- proton pump inhibitor (PPI) medicine for certain stomach
+- proton pump inhibitor (PPI) medicine for certain stomach or intestinal problems:

 Before taking EDURANT, tell your doctor if you: